pedroblandim/CG-with-OpenGL/README.md

 # CG with OpenGL
-My Computer Graphics course assignments with OpenGL and GLUT.
+My Computer Graphics course's assignments with OpenGL and GLUT.

 - IDE: Visual Studio